 Psychology is the scientific study of the mind.
 It uses scientific methods such as experiments, observations and brain imaging in order to study thoughts, emotions and behaviours, and results are analysed using statistical techniques.
-Topics range from 'why do we obey?' to 'can we trust the testimony of eyewitnesses?'
+Topics range from 'why do we obey?' to 'can we trust the testimony of eyewitnesses?

-Entry requirements: You do not need to have studied psychology prior to Year 12, however psychology is a science A-Level and includes both scientific and mathematical content.
-Excellent use of English and the ability to grasp new technical and scientific terminology are also fundamental to success in this A-Level, therefore GCSE mathematics, English language and science level 5 and above are required.
+Entry recommendations: Students do not need to have studied psychology prior to Year 12, however psychology is a science A-Level and includes both scientific and mathematical content.
+Excellent use of English and the ability to grasp new technical and scientific terminology are also fundamental to success in this A-Level, therefore GCSE Mathematics, English language and Science level 5 and above are preferred.

-Component Assessment & weighting Summary of the component content Paper 1: Introductory topics in psychology Externally assessed examination 2 hours 33.33% Topic 1 Social influence Topic 2 Memory Topic 3 Attachment Topic 4 Psychopathology Students will learn about certain disorders (OCD, phobias and depression) in more detail Unit 2: Psychology in context Externally assessed examination 2 hours 33.33% Topic 1 Approaches in Psychology Topic 2 Biopsychology Topic 3 Research methods Unit 1: Issues and options in psychology Externally assessed examination 2 hours 33.33% Topic 1 Issues and debates in Psychology Topic 2 Eating behaviour Students will study the biological and psychological mechanisms which control eating behaviour Topic 3 Gender Students will explore the biological and psychological factors that make us masculine or feminine Topic 4 Aggression
+Component Assessment & weighting Summary of the component content Paper 1: Introductory topics in psychology Externally assessed examination 2 hours 33.33% Topic 1Social influenceTopic 2MemoryTopic 3AttachmentTopic 4PsychopathologyStudents will learn about certain disorders (OCD, phobias and depression) in more detail Unit 2: Psychology in context Externally assessed examination 2 hours 33.33% Topic 1Approaches in PsychologyTopic 2BiopsychologyTopic 3Research methods Unit 1: Issues and options in psychology Externally assessed examination 2 hours 33.33% Topic 1 Issues and debates in Psychology Topic 2 Eating behaviour Students will study the biological and psychological mechanisms which control eating behaviour Topic 3 Gender Students will explore the biological and psychological factors that make us masculine or feminine Topic 4 Aggression

-You will have the opportunity to join the weekly Psychology Society to discuss engaging psychological issues such as whether psychopaths are born or made, the psychology of attraction and whether animals have emotions.
+Students will have the opportunity to join the weekly Psychology Society to discuss engaging psychological issues such as whether psychopaths are born or made, the psychology of attraction and whether animals have emotions.